In probability, there are two distinct types of events, conditional and independent.

-Conditional Events - The outcome of the first event does affect the outcome of the seond.
+Conditional events - the outcome of the first event does affect the outcome of the second.

-Example: I have a ball that contains 5 black balls and five white balls.
+I have a bag that contains 5 black balls and 5 white balls.
 I pull one out, don't replace it and then pull another one out.

-The key thing to note here is the question says 'don't replace'.
-This means that we are dealing with conditional probability
+The key thing to note here is that the question says 'don't replace'.
+This means that we are dealing with conditional probability.

-Let's start by looking what could happen the first time we pull out a ball
+Let's start by looking at what could happen the first time we pull out a ball:

-From here, I complete this the same way I would a normal probability tree.
+From here, I can complete this the same way that I would for a normal probability tree:

-You could if you wanted to, cancel these fractions down now, I would however recommend leaving them.
-In a moment we might have to add them together and if they all have the same denominator it'll be easier.
+You could cancel these fractions down now, but it is probably better to leave them at this point.
+In a moment you might have to add them together, and if they all have the same denominator it'll be much easier.